How To Keep Food Fresh and Cut Back on Waste After Losing Power, According to an Expert

 How to keep food fresh for longer during a power outage:

 1. Pre-freeze ice packs and water

-If you have a feeling that you may lose power, then you can prepare.
-“If you’re expecting a big storm, you can freeze as many gel packs and containers of water as possible in advance so that you can use them to keep food at proper temperature for longer,” Jones says.
+If you have a feeling that you may lose power, then you should plan ahead.
+“If you're expecting a big storm, you can freeze as many gel packs and containers of water as possible in advance so that you can use them to keep food at proper temperature for longer,” Jones says.
 You can also buy dry ice or bags of ice in advance and store them in the freezer.